Catalog Year: 2022-2023

 BIOL 585 Eukaryotic Cell Biology Laboratory

-Students may choose to do either a 6 credit Psychology Practicum or a Thesis.
-Both options require at least 6 credits total.
+Students may choose to do either a 6 credit Psychology Practicum, a 6 credit research experience or a thesis.
+All options require at least 6 credits total.
 Students should be aware of the policies governing theses.
 They must follow the thesis enrollment policy of the university and once enrolled in PSYC 799 Master's Thesis, maintain continuous enrollment.
 See Academic Policies.

 Code | Title | Credits |